-One of the more famous Matrix believers, Elon Musk, even said, “There’s a billion to one chance we’re living in base reality.”
+One of the more famous AI skeptics and Matrix believers, Elon Musk, even said, “There’s a billion to one chance we’re living in base reality.”
 Musk and other enthusiasts believe in the “simulation hypothesis,” which is the idea that the world as we know it is not real and is instead a huge virtual reality program.
 Think the video game Sims but with a little more free will.

 There are actually two anonymous billionaires who believe in this theory so much that they’re funding technology to break humanity out of the Matrix.
 Some of Silicon Valley’s most powerful and intelligent people believe in the Matrix, but what does science say?